sourcegraph/about/handbook/engineering/commit_messages.md

 The subject line should be concise and easy to visually scan in a list of commits, giving context around what code has changed.

 It should be prefixed by the the area of code that was affected, eg `web:`, `cmd/searcher:`

+### Imperative mood

+The subject should always be able to complete the sentence: `This commit will`

+Instead of "Fixed a bug in XYZ", "Fix bug in XYZ"

+Or, instead of "Changing behavior of X", "Change behavior of X"

 ## Body